 The blind spot in your customer journey

 While paying customers can sign in online, make account changes online, pay online – past-due customers are left on their own.
 The status quo is to have them call a 1-800 number.
 They are then faced with the prospect of waiting in a queue and haggling with an agent.
-Even worse, customers are swarmed by generic letters in their mailboxes and coming home to automated phone calls prompting them to pay their late bill.
+Even worse, customers are swarmed by generic letters in their mailboxes and coming home to automated phone calls prompting them to pay their late bills.

 In a nutshell, they are cut out of an otherwise complete customer journey.
 They do not have access to the same tools and are not experiencing the same level of care.
-This fracture in the customer journey is ruining companies’ chances of collecting fast without permanently damaging customer experience.
+This fracture in the customer journey is ruining companies’ chances of collecting fast without permanently damaging the customer experience.

 What can business leaders do to rectify this?

 Here is a 4-step plan to transform your collection journey: